guaxinim9/quartz/content/Fractal Tribe/The Fractal Tribe Manifesto.md

 Healthy dolphins separated from their pods are known to die of loneliness.
 Human beings are killing themselves every day.
 Tribal cultures do not know depression or suicide.
 Why?
 Because they live as humans are meant to live.
 We are [[built for the tribe]].

 Everyone knows that we need community.
+Science and religion are in complete agreement.
 Everyone knows that we lack community.
 With the advent of AI and the internet, our civilization has the opportunity to redesign its basic social architecture, on a scale unforeseen since the advent of the alphabet.

 Our evolutionary legacy may hold some inspiration, in this adventure of cultural redesign.
 We _know_ that human beings are happy in tribes, moving with the rhythm of things.
 We know that suicide is unheard of and cancer extremely rare, among people living in a human way.
 How many billions does our society pour into mental health and cancer research?
 Could the solution be as simple as living with others, and doing real work together?